1C:Enterprise uses a variety of lists to display data.

 If a dynamic list displays hierarchical data (from a catalog, a chart of accounts, and so on), you can search in the entire list or in the current folder.

 To start the search, click Find.
 This applies a filter that only displays results matching the search criteria (column+value).

 When search is performed in a hierarchical list, items that match the search criteria are displayed as a flat list.
 Once you cancel the search, the hierarchical view is restored.

 For hierarchical lists, the dialog box displays the current folder name and the following check boxes:

 - Do not search in subgroups (only available when the Search in current group only check box is selected).
-If this check box is selected, the search in subfolders is not performed.

 If no items are found, a blank list is displayed.